danielaceros/spotipybot/README.md

 * python3 spotipybot.py

 # Auth
-You will see an AUTH WINDOW, then you have to put, (you can get it through Spotify API DEVELOPERS):
+You will see an AUTH FLOW WINDOW, then you have to put, (you can get it through Spotify API DEVELOPERS):
 * CLIENT ID = Your CLIENT ID ej.
 '9c9e0o8ef5174g04322ce51se59d6e2b'
 * CLIENT SECRET = Your CLIENT SECRET ej.
 '2g27570068954e63b958e36d9dd3b879'
 * USERNAME = Your USERNAME CODE NUMBER or instead the NAME ej. 'danielacero'